andrewbuckingham/andrewbuckingham.github.io/source/_posts/Home-automation-isn-t-scary.md

 # Home Assistant

 This is a truly amazing piece of software.
-And it's free.
+And it's free!
 Run [Home Assistant](https://www.home-assistant.io/) on a computer in your home and it'll let you combine your smart devices in powerful ways.

 In many cases it will configure itself completely automatically.
 Here's a screenshot from my Home Assistant: entirely of its own accord it's discovered a Sony smart TV and a Brother laser printer (yes, an *actual printer*...)